joelczk/Discord-Music-Bot/README.md

 # Discord Music Bot

 ## Introduction
 This is a bot created to play songs on the `Discord` platform.
-Click[here](https://discord.com/) if you would like to learn more about `Discord`.
+Click [here](https://discord.com/) if you would like to learn more about `Discord`.

 ## Bot Requirements:
 1. FFMPEG